craigbruenderman/blog/content/posts/fortinet-intro-part-1/index.md

 ## Components

-Here's a lkist of the kit I've got to evaluate.
+Here's a list of the kit I've got to evaluate, along with a rundown of each.

 | Qty | Device | Notes
 | :------- | :------: | :------: